Scroll to content

 How has the money been used?

-Total of funds carried over and funds received
+Total of funds carried over and funds receivedFunds spent

 Swimming:

-During the academic year 2022/23, all full-time Key Stage 2 pupils had the opportunity to take part in swimming lessons.
+During the academic year, all Key Stage 2 pupils had the opportunity to take part in swimming lessons.
 The sessions focused on swimming skills as well as water safety.
-In addition to meeting our curriculum requirement for Y6 pupils, we also included all full-time KS2 pupils and our sports premium grant allowed us to do this.
-Some children had never been in a swimming pool before and including them in the swimming sessions gave them a real boost to their self-esteem and a love for swimming, which we hope will continue in years to come.
+In addition to meeting our curriculum requirement for Y6 pupils, we also included all KS2 pupils and our sports premium grant allowed us to do this.
+Some children had never been in a swimming pool before and including them in the swimming sessions gave them a real boost to their self-esteem and a love for swimming which we hope will continue in years to come.
 All pupils increased their confidence and swimming skills.
 Given the needs of the pupils, this was a great success.
 Three teachers had CPD to support their teaching of swimming which the sport premium grant paid for.

 Active playtimes: